PrefectHQ/prefect/docs/cloud/index.md

 ## Events

 Prefect Cloud allows you to see your [events](/cloud/events/).
+Events provide information about the state of your workflows, and can be used to trigger [automations](/cloud/automations/).

 ![Prefect UI](/img/ui/event-feed.png)

 ## Automations

-Prefect Cloud [automations](/cloud/automations/) provide additional notification capabilities beyond those in the open-source Prefect server.
+Prefect Cloud [automations](/cloud/automations/) provide additional notification capabilities beyond those in a self-hosted open-source Prefect server.
-Automations enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.
+Automations also enable you to create event-driven workflows.

 ## Error summaries